-Students who withdraw from AUA must complete a Withdrawal Form, which is obtained from the Office of the Registrar or the Office of Student Affairs, and must participate in an exit interview with the Dean for Student Affairs.
+Students who wish to withdraw from AUA must submit a request to withdraw on the AUA SLCM Portal.
+The student must also participate in an exit interview with the Dean for Student Affairs.
 Because the curriculum is integrated, withdrawal from individual courses or modules is not permitted.
 Students wishing to return to AUA after having withdrawn must then apply for readmission.
 They will be subject to the tuition policy for withdrawals and the university refund policy.
 Readmission is not guaranteed, but applications will be reviewed by the Admissions Committee.
 Readmitted students will be subject to all academic policies and tuition and fees in effect at the time of re-enrollment, without any grandfathering provisions based on their original admission.
 Student withdrawals are governed by the following policies:

-- Students cannot withdraw from single courses during a term; they must withdraw completely from AUA. - Students withdrawing from AUA before CAS 1 will receive a grade of W for all coursework.
-If students withdraw after CAS 1, they will receive a grade of WF (withdrawn failing) or WP (withdrawn passing) based upon their score(s) on the CAS examination(s) taken to date. - Refund calculations, if required, are based on the official withdrawal date, as determined by the Office of the Registrar. - Students will need to restart the term they withdrew from if they are readmitted. - A W, WP, or WF grade appears on your transcript.
+- Students cannot withdraw from single courses during a term; they must withdraw completely from AUA. - Students withdrawing from AUA before the first graded summative examination will receive a grade of W for all coursework.
+If students withdraw after the first graded summative examination, they will receive a grade of WF (withdrawn failing), or WP (withdrawn passing) based upon their score(s) on the examination(s) taken to date. - Refund calculations, if required, are based on the official withdrawal date, as determined by the Office of the Registrar. - Students will need to restart the term they withdrew from if they are readmitted. - A W, WP, or WF grade appears on your transcript.
 The W, WP, or WF grade will not count in the calculation of the student's GPA.
 W, WP, or WF grades are not replaceable with an R grade. - Students who apply for an extended leave of absence while having a failing average must withdraw from the university. - Students who wish to withdraw during preclinical sciences must submit their signed withdrawal form and complete the withdrawal process within 14 days from their last date of attendance.
 Failure to comply with this requirement may result in administrative withdrawal from the university.

 A student withdrawal (WD) is a full termination of the student's enrollment at the university.
 The Office of the Registrar must report WD enrollment statuses to NSLDS.
-Students on a WD status are considered withdrawn for financial aid purposes, effective their last date of attendance as determined by the Office of the Registrar.
+Students on a WD status are considered withdrawn for financial aid purposes, effective their Withdrawal Date, defined as the date that the later of the Last Date of Attendance or the Date of Determination.